bigdogbig/blog/README.md

 # blog
-Simple blog written in GO for blog.bigdogbig.com
+Blog posts for blog.bigdogbig.com written in markdown.